mnmnotmail/website/biz-b2b.md

    <img src="/img-smtp.png">
    <div style="margin-top:-0.4em; text-align:center; font-style:italic">Fig 1.
 Email is indirect.</div></div>
 Email hosts misinterpret messages as spam, hiding them.
-Email hosts and social media sites suffer outages, and regularly terminate user accounts without notice, often by accident.
+Email hosts and messaging services suffer outages, and regularly terminate user accounts without notice, often by accident.
-Email and social media accounts are frequently stolen in cyberattacks.
+Email and messaging accounts are frequently stolen in cyberattacks.
 Data sent via such services is typically stored online, so ceases to be accessible if you're unable to access the site/account.
 Worse, these intermediaries are infamous for scanning all messages flowing across their systems, and their employees can gain unauthorized access to stored messages.